-- 1. The Board will be composed of regular (voting) and ex officio (nonvoting) members.
+- A. Membership - 1.
+The Board will be composed of regular (voting) and ex officio (nonvoting) members.
 There will be at least six (6) persons of outstanding integrity and good judgment in full communion with the Church appointed as regular members.
-Regular members will be lay persons who are not in the employ of the diocese; at least one of which should have particular expertise in the treatment of sexual abuse of minors.
+Regular members will be lay persons who are not in the employ of the diocese; at least one of which should have expertise in the treatment of sexual abuse of minors, and one should be a priest who is an experienced and respected pastor of the diocese.
 There may be no more than six (6) persons of outstanding integrity and good judgment in full communion with the Church appointed as ex officio members.
-Ex officio members will include the Victim Assistance Coordinator, the Chancellor, and a priest who is an experienced and respected pastor of the diocese.
+Ex officio members will include the Victim Assistance Coordinator and the Chancellor.
 All other ex officio members may be determined by the bishop. - 2.
-None of the members of the Review Board will receive compensation but they will be reimbursed for necessary expenses. - 3.
-Appointed members will serve a five-year term, which can be renewed. - 4.
-The Board is governed by the Diocesan Review Board Mission Statement and Procedures (Rev. 07.30.2019).
-The bishop may also appoint a moderator. - 5.
+All board members will complete the safe environment curriculum for the Diocese of Salina including the criminal background check. - 3.
+None of the members of the Review Board will receive compensation but they will be reimbursed for necessary expenses. - 4.
+Appointed members will serve a five-year term, which can be renewed. - 5.
+The Board is governed by the Diocesan Review Board Mission Statement and Procedures (Rev. 12.07.2021).
+The bishop may also appoint a moderator. - 6.
 Confidentiality: All allegation deliberations of the Review Board will remain confidential to respect the dignity of the involved persons.
 All Review Board members will sign a Code of Ethics Agreement.
 The records of the Review Board meetings and actions will be maintained confidentially by the diocese.
-No member of the Board shall participate in a formal meeting of the Board before signing the Code of Ethics Agreement (Rev. 07.30.2019).

-B. Board Duties

-1. The Review Board will receive information about each case from the bishop or those he has delegated to gather information.

-2. The Review Board will:
+No member of the Board shall participate in a formal meeting of the Board before signing the Code of Ethics Agreement (Rev. 12.07.2021). - B. Board Duties - 1.
+The Review Board will receive information about each case from the bishop or those he has delegated to gather information. - 2.
+The Review Board will: - a.

-- a.
 Determine whether this policy on sexual abuse was followed. - b.
 Advise the bishop in his assessment of the allegation of sexual abuse of minors, and at the bishop's discretion, they may also be asked to review other cases that do not involve acts of abuse committed against minors.
+The Review Board will classify cases as:
-The Review Board will classify cases as: - Substantiated Investigation is complete and the allegation has been deemed credible/true based upon the evidence gathered through the investigation - Unsubstantiated Investigation is complete and the allegation has been deemed not credible/false based upon the evidence gathered through the investigation.

-- Unable to be proven The diocese/eparchy was unable to complete the investigation due to lack of information. - Investigation ongoing The diocese/eparchy has started an investigation but has not yet completed it and has not yet determined credibility. - c.
+- Substantiated Investigation is complete and the allegation has been deemed credible/true based upon the evidence gathered through the investigation. - Unsubstantiated Investigation is complete and the allegation has been deemed not credible/false based upon the evidence gathered through the investigation. - Unable to be proven The diocese/eparchy was unable to complete the investigation due to lack of information. - Investigation ongoing The diocese/eparchy has started an investigation but has not yet completed it and has not yet determined credibility. - c.
 Advise the bishop in his determination of suitability for ministry. - d.
 Advise on all aspects of the case, whether retrospectively or prospectively. - e.
 Make other recommendations determined to be appropriate and helpful. - 3.
 The Board will meet annually to review this policy and/or update on the Safe Environment Program.
 A report of recommendation will be given to the bishop for his consideration. - 4.
 Board members are to remain current on ongoing developments with regards to child sexual abuse, its prevention and its impact on the Church.